Weakley County Litter Program

 The Weakley County Litter Grant Program for several years has entered a float into various annual festivals and countywide community events.
 This float educates the targeted areas of public, students, media, business and government to keep Tennessee clean.

 Weakley County is involved with all targeted areas to stop littering and to reduce, reuse and recycle.
-Through the leadership of Weakley County Highway Department’s, Kermit Hopper, Road Supervisor, in Fiscal Year 2011-2012, Weakley County picked up 115,520 pounds of roadside litter and covered 202 miles on county roadside right of ways.
+Through the leadership of Weakley County Highway Department Road Supervisor, in Fiscal Year 2011-2012, Weakley County picked up 115,520 pounds of roadside litter and covered 202 miles on county roadside right of ways.

-Mr. Houston Patrick, Weakley County Mayor, supports this grant and his employees in their pickups and educational efforts to ready employees and County Mayor Patrick for their diverse and continual participation in this litter grant in Weakley County.
+Mr. Jake Bynum, Weakley County Mayor, supports this grant and his employees in their pickups and educational efforts to ready employees and County Mayor Bynum for their diverse and continual participation in this litter grant in Weakley County.
 Thanks to Weakley County Litter Grant Program, Highway Department.

 WEAKLEY COUNTY LITTER PROGRAM